Introduction of Hydraulic Cement

 But you might think that there are many civil engineering structures are constructed like bridges, dams which are in constant contact with water.
 So how it is possible to built the structures in the water?

-There is a special type of cement which is used for the construction of structures which remains in the contact with water popularly known as Hydraulic cement.
+There is a special type of cement, known as hydraulic cement, or hydraulic concrete, which is used for the construction of structures that remain in contact with water.

 Also, Read: 10 Best Cement Companies In India